Rushkova has an IQ probably as high as anybody's around.

 Somehow we're Islamophobic.

-He said, Yeah, we're we're aware of the Imam's remarks.
+P.J.
+Crowley, State Department spokes and said, yeah, we're aware of the Imam's remarks.

-I would just caution any of you that uh choose to write on this that the once again you have a case where a blogger has pulled out one passage from a very lengthy speech.
+I would just caution any of you that choose to write on this that the, once again, you have a case where a blogger has pulled out one passage from a very lengthy speech.

 If you read the entire speech, you will discover exactly why we think he's rightfully participating in this international speaking tour.